fabiandev/ts-runtime/README.md

 }
 ```

-By default the function is also annotated, to get the type reflection of the object at runtime:
+By default the function is also annotated, to get the type reflection of the object at runtime with type queries:

 ```js
 t.annotate(getNumberFromString, t.function(t.param("str", t.string()), t.return(t.number())));